Professional-grade ceramic (Si02) coating

 In our opinion, this is an optional stage.
 While polishing will remove your minor defects from the vehicle surface, Element Shield will still work without polishing the vehicle.
-Since this is an actual ceramic coating, the coating is not fortified with wax or polymers that fill the surface to provide a swirl-free appearance while sacrificing its longevity.
+Since this is an actual ceramic coating, the coating is free of wax or polymers that fill the surface to provide a swirl-free appearance while sacrificing its longevity.
 This stage will change the vehicle surface's final appearance, but not how long the coating lasts on the surface.
 Many lighter vehicles in colors such as white and silver, sometimes are challenging to see swirl marks, light marring, or other minor defects unless the car is placed in the correct light at a certain angle.

-If you want to have the best possible results, using a product such as our Critical Correction, Critical Finish, Flash Knockdown, or other Greenway’s polishes and compounds would still allow Element Shield to adhere the surface.
+If you want to have the best possible results, using a product such as our Critical Correction, Critical Finish, Flash Knockdown, or any other Greenway’s polishes and compounds would still allow Element Shield to adhere to the surface.
 Never use a polish, glaze, or compound that contains wax or sealant!

 Make sure to start your application process in a shady and covered area.
 Since the coating does take a few hours to cure fully, you do not want the vehicle to get wet for approximately 6-8 hours.

 Spray a small mist of the product on a microfiber towel or applicator.
 Apply to the vehicle surface and the product “flash” for approximately 1-2 minutes.
 You might see a rainbow appearance, which is perfectly fine as the coating begins to cure.
 After 1-2 minutes have passed, wipe down with a soft microfiber towel.
 This panel is complete, and you can proceed to the next panel.